 Sometimes, blood may be taken from a vein on the back of your hand instead of from one inside your elbow.

-According to the Mayo Clinic, the ALP bone isoenzyme range for healthy adults is 12.1 to 42.7 (Mayo Clinic)
+The ALP bone isoenzyme range for healthy adults is 12.1 to 42.7.

 Children have higher levels of ALP bone isoenzyme.
 ALP-2 is also elevated in people with broken bones.
 In both groups, bone growth is expected and normal.